NBC Publishes 200,000 Tweets Tied To Russian Trolls - Slashdot

 While proof in the #2 also means #1 was an issue.
 Having proof for the #1 doesn't necessary point to #2.

 However I think #1 is a bigger problem.
 Because these constant trolling egged on by the Russian government has hurt us tremendously, it has created a situation of distrust of the other side, vs just disagreeing with them.
-For the bulk of left leaning and right leaning people, they are actually rather similar, they are all trying to make it in this world the best that they can, and they hope their contributions were overall positive.
+For the bulk of left leaning and right leaning people, they are a

-However this trolling had successfully made groups seem like they are on a more devious path.
-It isn't about fighting for just rules ans safety, it has became their side fighting for majority power, or rethinking a policy becomes destroying all the people who benefit from it.

-Now Trump is a bad president, as his statements seem to be focused on himself and not the nation, being too unpredictable to properly plan, unable to manage his own staff, and not able to unify a political party that has control of all parts of government.
-He has surrounded himself with Yes Men, who knows how to manipulate him, because they just need to tweak his ego, and he will go into that direction.
-However he is just a reflection of a polarized group of people, we have been bombarded with saying x group of people are good and y group of people are bad.
-As a Rich White man, being influenced by such media, he is going to assume the Poor minority group is causing all the problems, because you can plainly see their trolling is obviously false, while you ignore the tolling on your side.

 Re: Reminder to all there are multible invistagati (Score:1)